minahonarasa/ter/readme.txt

 ## To_do:
 	- Develop the game so to play multiple games:  In future, a while loop can be added to the function “game_start” and check if she/he wants to play again.
-	- Add exceptions for non-valid string input and test them in the testing files.
+	- complete more exceptions for non-valid input.

 ## Docker file number 1:
 This Dockerfile intended for running main.py and to play the game only.